GEO5915 – Ecological Climatology

 - understand the basics of ecosystem processes, global biogeography and climate system, and interactions and feedbacks in the climate system involving terrestrial vegetation

-- understand the the basics of drivers and roles of fluxes of energy, water and chemical components between plants, soil and at-mosphere
+- understand the basics of drivers and roles of fluxes of energy, water and chemical components between plants, soil and atmosphere

 - understand the basics of functional plant types, the carbon cycle, albedo and vegetation dynamics

-- perform simple ecological distribution modelling, including as-sessment of response curves by statistical modeling
+- perform simple ecological distribution modelling, including assessment of response curves by statistical modelling

 Admission to the course

-The courses GEO5915 and GEO9915 have a joint admission with a joint capacity of 20 students and PhD students will be prioritied place at the course.
+The courses GEO5915 and GEO9915 have a joint admission with a joint capacity of 20 students and PhD candidates will be given priority in admission to the course.
 Applicants will be ranked in the following order:

 - Master's students in Biosciences